pantrypoints/sp/content/en/research/countries/china/xi/intro.md

 the party is not effective and strict, and the prominent problems within the party that the people strongly reflect cannot be solved, then sooner or later our party will lose its qualification to govern and will inevitably be eliminated by history."1
-Since the 18th National Congress of the Communist Party of China, Comrade Xi Jinping has led the whole party to carry out a new "rush examination" with a strong sense of distress, promoted the comprehensive and strict management of the party with firm determination, tenacious will and unprecedented strength, adopted a series of major measures and made arduous efforts, and promoted
+Since the 18th National Congress of the CCP, Comrade Xi Jinping has led the whole party to carry out a new "rush examination" with a strong sense of distress, promoted the comprehensive and strict management of the party with firm determination, tenacious will and unprecedented strength, adopted a series of major measures and made arduous efforts, and promoted